foureyes/backup-csci-ua.0480-fall2019-003/slides/py-db/psycopg2.md

 <section markdown="block">
 ## psycopg2 Working With Query Results

-__Once the query has been executed, you can treat the cursor object as an iterator__ &arr;
+__Once the query has been executed, you can treat the cursor object as an iterator__ &rarr;

 <pre><code data-trim contenteditable>
 # iterate over the cursor object to see